stfc/janus-core/README.md

 janus geomopt --struct tests/data/H2O.cif --arch mace_mp --calc-kwargs "{'model' : 'small'}"
 ```

-This will optimize the atomic positions and save the resulting structure in `H2O-opt.xyz`, in addition to generating a log file, `geomopt.log`.
+This will optimize the atomic positions and save the resulting structure in `H2O-opt.xyz`, in addition to generating a log file, `geomopt.log`, and summary of inputs, `geomopt_summary.yml`.

 Additional options may be specified.
 This shares most options with `singlepoint`, as well as a few additional options, such as: